 |4||Cause for Concern||This student shows little or no interest in improving their understanding of the subject, causing them to neglect their schoolwork.
 They do not fully engage with tasks and activities and regularly behave in a way, which prevents themselves and others from learning.|

-The school will award a grade to each student 3 times a year, this is a Professional Prediction of the expected outcome.
+The school will award a grade to each student at different times of the year, this is a Professional Prediction of the expected outcome.
 As such a Year 8 student receiving a grade 5 means that the teacher is predicting that, based on the evidence available at this time, they will go on to achieve a grade 5 at the end of Year 11 in the subject.
 These Professional Predictions are based on the information available at the time and are not a guarantee of outcomes.
 They do depend largely upon the students continuing to make the most effort available with their work and revision.